MistySOM/aux/drpai/README.md

 The python script is a translation layer to make the EdgeImpulse deployment usable for the [Gstreamer DRPAI Plugin](https://github.com/MistySOM/gstreamer1.0-drpai).

-> [!NOTE]
-> There is no dependency and virtual environment required for the script to run.

 To run the script, follow the instructions below:

 1. Extract the deployment file in a way that the working directory would like below: